WebArtistryBAID/whale/README.md

     You should have received a copy of the GNU General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.
 ```

-TODO: Add audit logs for USAGE of coupon codes and storefront updates.